 On February 24, 2022, the FERC announced that it will hold its 13th annual technical conference addressing increasing Real-Time and Day-Ahead market efficiency through improved software from June 21-23.
-A detailed agenda with the list of and times for the selected speakers will be published on the FERC's website97 and in eLibrary after May 20, 2022.
+A detailed agenda with the list of and times for the selected speakers was published on the FERC's website and in eLibrary on May 27, 2022.
+In its May 27 supplemental notice of this technical conference, the FERC stated that it will accept comments following the conference, with a deadline of July 29, 2022.